 Note that both the $\mst (X)$ and $\rng (X)$ can be defined when $X$ is any finite metric space, and that the inclusion $\mst (X) \subset \rng (X)$ still holds in this setting.

-The next lemma, which is a new result, establishes the importance of edges which are in $\rng (X)$ but are not in $\mst (X)$.
+The next lemma establishes the importance of edges which are in $\rng (X)$ but are not in $\mst (X)$.

-\begin{lemma} Consider a finite metric space $X$.
+\begin{lemma} Consider a point-cloud $X$.
 Then $\rng (X)$ contains all $1$-simplices that give birth to a degree-1 homology class corresponding to a persistence pair which is \emph{not} an apparent pair.
 Furthermore there is a one-to-one correspondence between the $1$-simplices in $\rng (X) \setminus \mst (X)$ and the homology classes that correspond to a persistence pair which is \emph{not} an apparent pair. \end{lemma}